htjb/globalemu/README.rst

 ``globalemu`` is a fast and robust approach for emulating the Global or sky averaged 21-cm signal and the associated neutral fraction history.
-In the cited MNRAS paper below we show that it is a factor of approximately 60 faster and 2 times as accurate as the previous state of the art
+In the cited MNRAS paper below we show that it is a factor of approximately 330 times faster and 2 times as accurate as the previous state of the art
 `21cmGEM <https://academic.oup.com/mnras/article/495/4/4845/5850763>`__.
 The
 code is also flexible enough for it to be retrained on detailed simulations containing the most up to date physics.
 We release two trained networks, one